Liquin

 Liquin is a quick-drying medium for oil and alkyd paint.
-Used as an additive in many forms of artwork, Liquin is produced by Winsor & Newton and has a number of uses.
+Used as an additive in many forms of artwork.

 Origin

 Alkyd resin medium for artists was first invented in the 1970s by Arthur DeCosta, a longtime professor at The Pennsylvania Academy of the Fine Arts in Philadelphia.
-DeCosta's medium, Turco Classic, was sold only locally at the Academy's school store, the Philadelphia Utrecht Linen art supply store, and one or two other privately owned art supply stores.
+DeCosta's medium, Turco Classic, was sold only locally at the academy's school store, the Philadelphia Utrecht Linen art supply store, and one or two other privately owned art supply stores.
 DeCosta believed his medium had similar qualities to Maroger medium (Jacques Maroger), the fast drying, supposed medium of the Old Masters.
 Because Maroger medium must be cooked with lead, Turco lacked its inherent danger and had a similar, if not faster, drying time.

 "The Kid," as DeCosta called the young man responsible for the manufacture of Turco, often made poor batches of the product and DeCosta, being a full-time professor as well as a prominent Philadelphia painter (notable for his portrait of former mayor Frank Rizzo), gave up on the enterprise sometime in the early 1980s.
 Since then many companies have produced similar products, Liquin being the most popular.